-Myths of Mate-Finding

-Through my many years of pre-marital and marriage counseling, I have discovered that one of the main causes of problems after marriage is the lack of knowledge or inaccurate knowledge before marriage.
-It never ceases to amaze me how many misconceptions, self-delusions, erroneous assumptions, and naive "pie-in-the-sky" expectations people bring into a marriage relationship.
-Bad information spawns unrealistic expectations, which lead inevitably to disappointment and disillusionment later.
+freedom to correct each other.
+10. Intimate friends share the same vision and life goals, and are walking in the same 9.
+Intimate friends have the - direction.
+11. Intimate friendship carries with it the mutual responsibility of open honesty - with discretion. - 12.
+True friendship, like true love, focuses on the other instead of the self. chapter three Myths of Mate-Finding Through my many years of premarital and marriage counseling, I have discovered that one of the main causes of problems after marriage is the lack of knowledge or inaccurate knowledge before marriage.
+It never ceases to amaze me how many misconceptions, self-delusions, erroneous assumptions, and naive "pie-in-the-sky" expectations people bring into a information spawns unrealistic expectations, which lead inevitably disappointment and disillusionment later.
 As computer programmers like to say, "Garbage in, garbage out."
 A successful dating life, not to mention a successful marriage afterward, depends on accurate knowledge.
 Knowledge is the curative for bad information.
-Proverbs 24:3-4 says, "By wisdom a house is built, and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures."
+Proverbs 24:3-4 says, "By wisdom a house is built, and through understanding it is established; through knowledge its rooms are filled with rare and beautiful marriage relationship.
+Bad treasures."
 Wisdom, understanding, and knowledge can be found in many different ways, but the two best sources are God Himself and the wise counsel of trusted mentors.
 Again, the words of The Proverbs: "The fear of the Lord is the beginning of knowledge, but fools despise wisdom and discipline" (Prov.
-1:7), and, "Plans fail for lack of counsel, but with many advisers they succeed" (Prov.
-15:22).
+1:7), and, "Plans fail for lack of counsel, but with 15:22).